isovector/cornelis/README.md

 ## Features

-It supports highlighting, solving, and case splitting.
+It supports highlighting, goal listing, solving, and case splitting.
 These are exposed via the vim commands:

 ```
 :CornelisLoad
+:CornelisGoals
 :CornelisSolve
 :CornelisMakeCase
 ```